 Some individuals still experience this fear well into their adulthood.
-Cibophobia is often associated with anorexia, bulimia, and other eating disorders as well as behavioural conditions.
+Cibophobia is often associated with anorexia, bulimia, and other eating disorders as well as behavioral conditions.

 When he/she is faced with a stressful situation, the brain then remembers those feelings.